 Content

 The new SAP will describe the main harvest groups and set out principles to define allocation priority among these harvest groups.
 The policy will not include allocation within sectors, as this is defined in separate policies where applicable (e.g. 1993 Policy for the Management of Aboriginal Fishing, 2015 Commercial Salmon Allocation Framework).
-The policy will also not include operational guidance or implementation measures, as these will also be included in separate documents, such as salmon Integrated Fisheries Management Plans or other management plans.
+The policy will also not include specific operational guidance or implementation measures, as these will also be included in separate documents, such as salmon Integrated Fisheries Management Plans or other management plans.
 This separation of policy from operational material will allow future reviews of both to occur more easily.
+However, basic precepts for operational and/or management guidance may be included in developing the concept of priority and its principles.

 After conservation, First Nations’ priority for Food, Social and Ceremonial (FSC) and Treaty Domestic fisheries will remain the highest priority and that aspect of the 1999 Policy will not be reconsidered in the SAP review.